Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Introduction

-Recently, researchers have tried the distributed intelligent algorithms which are recognised as the key to realising the benefit of learning in a large-scale network.
-The distributed algorithms allow each network entity (e.g. access-point) to make the decision distributively by itself while still optimising the same global target.
-As single-agent reinforcement learning has successfully solved many communication problems with characteristics of a model-free and interactive learning process, multi-agent reinforcement learning starts to get attention among distributed intelligent algorithms.
-Unlike single-agent reinforcement learning which has successfully solve many real-world problems with decent performance, multi-agent reinforcement learning still suffers from poor performance and instability.
-The key challenge is the non-stationary environment caused by unknown information from other agents.
-One agent has to guess the possible action of its opponents, verse versa.
+To fully realise the benefit of RL in a large-scale network, researchers have tried to distribute the action decisions to entities inside the network, i.e. multi-agent RL, which are recognised as the key technology for the large-scale network.
+Such new learning algorithms allow each network entity (e.g. access-points (APs)) to make its own decisions distributively, while still optimising the common global target.
+However, unlike single-agent RL that has successfully solved many real-world problems with decent performance, multi-agent RL still suffers from convergence and instability problems due to the non-stationary environment.
+The non-stationary environment is caused by unknown information from other network entities, i.e. agents.
+Thus, directly extending the original centralized RL to multi-agent structures by simply allowing agents to make their decisions based on local observation usually brings limited performance \cite{Peng2021Multi}.
+Opponent modelling is an intuitive method to improve performance.
+But the agents have to guess the possible action of their opponents, verse versa.
 This can create an infinitive logic guessing loop without ending \cite{He2016Opponent}.
-Thus, the algorithms which directly extends the original single-agent reinforcement algorithm to multi-agent cases usually have limited performance \cite{Peng2021Multi}.
-To cope with this challenge, one common approach is to acquire system-level information and train the algorithms for agents in a central controller, which is executed distributively in the network \cite{Nasir2019Multi}.
-This partially solves the scalability problem but still limited by the backhaul capacity.
-Another approach is to train a network with full knowledge of the environment and all agent's decisions, which is then used to guide the training of distributed network in each agent \cite{Lowe2017Multi}.
-This approach allows part of training and decision making to be performed in agents locally.
-This is a closer approach with theoretical proof but still does not fully solve the scalability problem, as it still requires a centralized training entity.
-Besides, in some case of communication scenarios, the agent may not be favourable to share its information directly with others.
+Another approach is to train a critic network with full knowledge of the environment conditioned on all agent's decisions, which is then used to guide the training of actor networks distributively in each agent \cite{Lowe2017Multi}.
+This approach only allows for the decision making to be performed at agents locally.
+It has theoretical proof but requires high backbone traffic and cannot fully solve the scalability problem.
+Another feasible solution is to acquire system-level information and train the RL for agents conditioned on local observations and executed distributively among agents, namely, centralized-training-distributive-execution \cite{Nasir2019Multi}.
+However, this approach is still limited by the connectivity between agents, for example, backhaul capacity.